kcl-lang/lib/README.md

-# KCL Artifact Library for SDKs
+# KCL Multiple Language Bindings and SDKs

 This repo mainly includes the binding of the low-level API and spec of the [KCL language core](https://github.com/kcl-lang/kcl), and the SDKs of various languages are based on this to encapsulate higher-level APIs.